V5 User GuideLast Updated: 8/8/2025

 Decile Performance Row Key

-Row 3 - The first red row corresponds to the combined red graph line and represents the predicted future conversions within that 10%.
+Row 3 - The first red row corresponds to the combined red line graph and represents the predicted future conversions within that 10%.

 Subscriber List Report

-Subscriber Profiles
+Subscriber profiles

-You can manage their invalid and globally unsubscribed status at the bottom of the subscribers profile.
 Click these buttons to reset or mark the subscriber as either unsubscribed or invalid.
 These buttons are the key to resolving issues when a subscriber stops receiving emails from you, as most likely they have been marked invalid or have globally unsubscribed for one reason or another.
 Resetting a subscribers unsubscription status may breach the Spam Act 2003 (Cth), potentially resulting in fines of up to $200,000 per day of breaches.
 You may be called upon to provide written evidence that this request is made in accordance with applicable laws.

 The subscriber profile consists of four main sections.